ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 ### `MaxValidatorStake`

-`MaxValidatorStake` has type `uint64`.
-It's the maximum amount of funds a single validator can be allocated, including delegated funds.
+`MaxValidatorStake` has type `uint64` and it's the maximum amount of funds a single validator can be allocated, including delegated funds.
 The following constraints apply: